Sudo-Kartik2005/-name-blockchain-voting-system/SETUP.md

 - Try mining pending transactions manually
 - Validate the blockchain integrity

+### Render Deployment Issues
+- Check Render logs for specific error messages
+- Ensure all environment variables are set correctly
+- Verify database initialization with `python check_database.py init`
+- Test registration functionality with `python test_registration.py`

 ## Support

 If you encounter any issues:
 1. Check this setup guide
 2. Look at the application logs
+3. Run the debugging scripts: `check_database.py` and `test_registration.py`
-3. Verify all dependencies are installed
+4. Verify all dependencies are installed
-4. Ensure database is properly initialized
+5. Ensure database is properly initialized